jmc316/cs1666_organization/teams/Tactical_RPG_team_description.md

 ## Game Description

 Castle Quest is a tactical RPG in the same style as games like Fire Emblem and Advance Wars.
+The game will feature a single player mode, where the player will face against an enemy AI, and a multiplayer mode, which will be identical to the single player but with the enemy AI replaced by another player.

 * Grid-based Tactical RPG across one large map
     * Top-down view, at least 48x48 tiles